-Probiotics are living organisms that are considered beneficial to the gut microbiome.
+Probiotics are living organisms that are considered beneficial to the gut.
 Probiotics help diversify and balance the populations of beneficial microorganisms that live in your gut, which means a healthier gut overall.

 The microbiome will naturally break down and ferment fiber as part of the digestive process.
 But you can also eat fermented foods that are "predigested" by these microbes and are tremendously helpful for gut health.
-Examples of fermented foods include kimchi, sauerkraut, kombucha (with no added sugar), kefir, plain unsweetened yogurt (if you can tolerate dairy), miso, and kvass.
+Examples of fermented foods include kimchi, sauerkraut, kombucha, kefir, plain unsweetened yogurt (if you can tolerate dairy), miso, and kvass.